 Elevation: 10,390 ft

-Climbing information for this peak and its sister peak, South Doublet, are found on page 322.
-As of 2001,this peak is now officially named Sacajawea Peaks, West.
+Climbing and access information for this peak is on Page 322 of the book.
+As of 2001, this peak is now officially named Sacajawea Peaks, West.

-Rick Baugher made the first ascent in 1998 and named it and it’s companion North and South Doublet.
+Rick Baugher made the first ascent of this peak in 1998 and named it North Doublet.
 This is an impressive peak with difficult access.
-Use the link below to read a trip report from Kieran Balazs who climbed the peak from the Montana side of the border.
+Use the link below to read a trip report from Kieran Balazs who climbed the peak from the Montana side.
 Livingston Douglas climbed this impressive peak in 2017.
-He has provided us with a detailed route description for the northwest and east ridges as well as a clarification that “north ridge” is actually the northwest ridge.
+He has provided us with a detailed route description for the northwest ridge and east ridge as well as a clarification that “north ridge” is actually the northwest ridge.
 Read his invaluable updated route descriptions below.
+USGS Homer Youngs Peak

-Southwest Face/Northwest Ridge Route, Class 3 by Livingston Douglas
+Southwest Face/Northwest Ridge, Class 3 by Livingston Douglas

-Via Mail Truck Road [(B)(2.1)] Please note that the book mistakenly calls the peak’s Northwest Ridge, the “North Ridge.”
+Mail Truck Road [(B)(2.1) on Pages 328-329].
+Please note that the book mistakenly calls the peak’s Northwest Ridge the “North Ridge.”
 Thus, Rick Baugher’s first ascent was via the Northwest Ridge.

 Mail Truck Road ends at a small saddle that sits underneath, and just S of, Point 9341.
 The remnants of the mail truck are on the L/W side of the road here.
 Mysteriously, the road forks here.
 The L fork dies out pretty quickly and doesn’t even show up on the map.
 The R fork is an old mining road that does a descending traverse down the E side of Point 9341 and, after 1/4 mile or so, ends at an old mine.